andrewmilson/sandstorm/README.md

 |:--:|:--:|
 | *Generating the proof* | *Verifying the proof*

-In this example the prover generates a proof that proves they know the values of an array sum to 25.
-The verifier uses the proof and Cairo source code to verify this fact without executing the Cairo program at all.
+In this example the prover generates a proof that they know the values of an array sum to 25.
+The verifier uses the proof and Cairo source code to verify this without executing the Cairo program at all.
 To run this demo locally:

 ```bash
 # 1. (optional) Install Cairo and activate the venv